National Center for Biotechnology Information

-The National Center for Biotechnology Information (NCBI) is part of the United States National Library of Medicine (NLM), a branch of the National Institutes of Health (NIH).
+The National Center for Biotechnology Information (NCBI) is part of the National Library of Medicine (NLM), a branch of the National Institutes of Health (NIH).
 It is approved and funded by the government of the United States.
 The NCBI is located in Bethesda, Maryland, and was founded in 1988 through legislation sponsored by US Congressman Claude Pepper.

 The NCBI houses a series of databases relevant to biotechnology and biomedicine and is an important resource for bioinformatics tools and services.
 Major databases include GenBank for DNA sequences and PubMed, a bibliographic database for biomedical literature.
 Other databases include the NCBI Epigenomics database.
 All these databases are available online through the Entrez search engine.
 NCBI was directed by David Lipman, one of the original authors of the BLAST sequence alignment program and a widely respected figure in bioinformatics.

 GenBank

 NCBI had responsibility for making available the GenBank DNA sequence database since 1992.
 GenBank coordinates with individual laboratories and other sequence databases, such as those of the European Molecular Biology Laboratory (EMBL) and the DNA Data Bank of Japan (DDBJ).

 Since 1992, NCBI has grown to provide other databases in addition to GenBank.
-NCBI provides Gene, Online Mendelian Inheritance in Man, the Molecular Modeling Database (3D protein structures), dbSNP (a database of single-nucleotide polymorphisms), the Reference Sequence Collection, a map of the human genome, and a taxonomy browser, and coordinates with the National Cancer Institute to provide the Cancer Genome Anatomy Project.
+NCBI provides the Gene database, Online Mendelian Inheritance in Man, the Molecular Modeling Database (3D protein structures), dbSNP (a database of single-nucleotide polymorphisms), the Reference Sequence Collection, a map of the human genome, and a taxonomy browser, and coordinates with the National Cancer Institute to provide the Cancer Genome Anatomy Project.
 The NCBI assigns a unique identifier (taxonomy ID number) to each species of organism.

-The NCBI has software tools that are available through internet browsers or by FTP.
+The NCBI has software tools that are available through web browsers or by FTP.
 For example, BLAST is a sequence similarity searching program.
 BLAST can do sequence comparisons against the GenBank DNA database in less than 15 seconds.